 Brittlebank Park, a 10-acre park on the edge of the Ashley River, is popular with families, fishermen, and attendees of concerts and festivals.
 The park features trails, paved pathways, a playground, benches, picnic tables, and a fishing pier with a boat dock.
-The park also has a long narrow stretch of marshlands which is home to birds and hundreds of native wildflower and plant species.
+The park also has a long narrow stretch of marshlands, which is home to birds and hundreds of native wildflower and plant species.
 An off-leash area for dogs is available at the north end of the park.
-The park is open sunrise to sunset and free parking is available.
+The park is open from sunrise to sunset and free parking is available.

 Click Photos to Enlarge